 Strategically, the City also may approve enhanced incentives to projects locating in designated Impact Zones.
 Incentives are presently targeted for the following key industry clusters:

 - Furniture Design & Manufacturing

 - Life Sciences

 - Art & Design

-All incentive inquiries should be directed to Kathi Dubel, Economic Development Manager.
+All incentive inquiries should be directed to Kathi Dubel, the City's economic development manager.